ADGEfficiency/adgefficiency.github.io/_posts/2016-12-24-energy-insights-iea-2016-world-energy-outlook.md

 > Middle East oil production at a maximum of last 40 years (35% of global production)

-Middle East output is at a historical high due to:
+Middle East output is at a historical high due to

   * A period of relative calm with countries like Iraq producing oil.
   * A low price of oil incentivising oil producers to maximize output to maintain cash flow.